When Frank Luna returned the call last week I no idea who was on the line. That voice, a percussive, bass-heavy thing, woke me from deep sleep.

 * * * *

 Luna grew up certain of what he wanted from the world, and in large measure he has attained it.
-How many can say that about lives they lead?
-This radio—this broadcasting, fading as it is from the golden age of American pop culture—has defined him, and will continue to support him long into the foreseeable future.
+Who can say that?
+This radio — this broadcasting, fading as it is from the golden age of American culture — has defined him, and will continue to support him into the foreseeable future.
 "AM radio is dying," he says, "but it will never just die."

 Does Luna get lonely?

 Before I leave, Luna cues up on his stereo a 2014 recording that he made of Menehune, a year before he died, recorded here in Luna's little living room.
 A single mic captured live in one take Menehune gently singing Martin Denny's "Tiny Bubbles."
-In Menehune's hands, his tender-aged croon, the song is fragile, filled with resplendent sorrow, a love epistle far more melancholic than Don Ho's radio hit from years ago.
+In Menehune's hands, in his aged croon, the song is fragile, filled with resplendent sorrow, a love epistle far more melancholic than Don Ho's radio hit from years ago.
 As it floats on the line, "With a feeling that I'm gonna love you/Till the end of time," Luna's body shudders, and he breaks down, and weeps.
-And then he apologizes, and says, "It's an honor to be able to keep Ernie's music alive."
+And then he apologizes.
+Says, "It's an honor to be able to keep Ernie's music alive."